 - Arrange the meatballs on top of the potato, place the remaining potato slices between the meatballs.

-- Pour the tomato sauce evenly over each meatball then repeat with the bechamel sauce (whisk in a little more of the milk if any was left over if the sauce is too thick).
+- Pour the tomato sauce evenly over each meatball then repeat with the bechamel sauce (whisk in a little water if the sauce is too thick).

 - Scatter over the cheese and bake in the oven for 25 – 30 minutes until the meatballs are cooked, potato fully cooked and the cheese melted and golden.